okta/workflows-templates/workflows/raw_http_connection_gsuite/readme.md

 ## Setup Steps

-1. Navigate to[ https://console.developers.google.com/](https://console.developers.google.com/) and login with the G Suite Admin login.
+1. Navigate to[ https://console.developers.google.com/](https://console.developers.google.com/) and login with the Google Workspace Admin login.
 2. If you do not already have a project, create a new project, leave the rest to defaults and click on Create:

 <img src="images/image1.png" width="600" height="450" class="center">